VirtoCommerce/vc-platform/docs/deploy-from-precompiled-binaries-linux.md

 ```

-* In the **Assets** section set public url for assets `Assets:FileSystem:PublicUrl` with url of your application, this step is needed in order for display images
+* In the **Assets** section set public url for assets `Assets:FileSystem:PublicUrl` with url of your application, this step is needed in order to display images

 ```json
 "Assets": {